wsijp/spacegrids/README.md

 ### Overview
 [![Build Status](https://travis-ci.org/willo12/spacegrids.svg)](https://travis-ci.org/willo12/spacegrids)

-Spacegrid is a single python module containing classes to work with and organise data defined on grids (e.g. climate model and observational).
-It is a bit like "Numpy with grids".
-The goal is to provide convenient coordinate, grid and data (field) classes that link together, and have short and intuitive data manipulation expressions.
-In addition, a small framework for project data management is provided.
-The module provides informative error messages and warnings, and is documented here and extensively inside the python code.
+Spacegrids organises data defined on grids.
+The goal is to provide convenient coordinate, grid and data (field) classes, providing intuitive data manipulation expressions.
+In addition, there is a small framework for data management.
+The module is documented here and extensively inside the python code.

 Installs from pypi with ```pip install spacegrids``` (see https://pypi.python.org/pypi/spacegrids/)